 - Structured Text (ST)

 - Instruction List (IL)

 - Ladder Diagram (LD)

 Not all of these programmable controller languages are available in every PLC.
-Ladder logic programming is by far the largest percentage of use in PLCs today.
+Ladder logic programming is by far the most significant percentage of use in PLCs today.
 Fundamental concepts of PLC programming are common to all manufacturers.
-Differences in I/O addressing, memory organization and instruction sets mean that PLC programs are never interchangeable between different makers.
+Differences in I/O addressing, memory organization, and instruction sets mean that PLC programs are never interchangeable between different makers.
 Even within the same product line of a single manufacturer, different models may not be directly compatible.
-This is true when looking at manufactures that private label other controllers.
+This is true when looking at manufacturers that private label other controllers.

 Estimates are as high as 95% of installations use ladder logic programming in the programmable logic controller.

 The PLC programming language that is used can be decided when you look at the following: